-The comparative period as at September 30, 2011 and for the three and nine months ended June 30, 2011 have been prepared on a going concern basis in accordance with the International Financial Reporting Standards ("IFRS") going concern accounting policies disclosed in the December 31, 2011 interim consolidated financial statements.
+The comparative period as at September 30, 2011 were prepared on a going concern basis in accordance with the International Financial Reporting Standards ("IFRS") going concern accounting policies disclosed in the December 31, 2011 interim consolidated financial statements.

 3. TRANSITION TO IFRS